 - Claude “Coco” Roy – Hells Angels prospect who was murdered in the weeks following the Lennoxville event, believed to be connected with the Laval Chapter and possibly assisting police with their enquiries.

-One of the believed initial targets of the massacre was Yves “Apache” Trudeau, who was a prominent member within the Laval Chapter.
+One of the believed initial targets of the massacre was Yves “Apache” Trudeau, who was a prominent member within the Laval Chapter and a known hitman, later admitting to 43 murders.
 Luckily for him he had checked into a drug rehabilitation facility shortly before the events of 24 March.

 Lennoxville Massacre – Police Informants